urlaubsverwaltung/urlaubsverwaltung/.github/issue_template.md

 - Security Vulnerability
   STOP!!
 Please don't raise security vulnerabilities here.
-  Please send a email to urlaubsverwaltung@synyx.de  to learn how to disclose them responsibly.
+  Please send a email to info@urlaubsverwaltung.cloud  to learn how to disclose them responsibly.

 - With an Immediate Pull Request
   An issue will be closed as a duplicate of the immediate pull request,